 Best Time to Post on LinkedIn

 The best time to post on LinkedIn is Tuesday through Thursday, between 8 and 10 AM in your audience's time zone.
-For posting frequency, 2–5 posts per week is the range that works for most professionals.
-But timing and consistency matter more than hitting a single optimal slot — a good post published at a mediocre time still outperforms a mediocre post at the perfect time.
+For frequency, 2–5 posts per week works for most professionals — and consistency matters more than hitting a perfect hour.

 What is the best time to post on LinkedIn?